papadanku/RealityDocs/docs/source/technical/python/reference/bf2.rst

    .. py:method:: getTime()

-      :return: The :doc:`wall time <../../engine/time>` at which this timer will fire.
+      :return: The :doc:`wall time <../../engine/time>` at which this timer will fire

    .. py:method:: setTime(time)